-Treatment Foster Care FAQs
+Specialised Foster Care FAQs

 Yes.
 It is essential for children and young people in the TFCO program to have their own private and safe space, where they can settle in, feel it is their own and enable them to thrive, especially where there is a background of trauma.
-Sharing rooms is prohibited within the program and ensures all children in the carers household have their own room to retreat to.
+Sharing rooms is prohibited within the program and ensures all children in the carer’s household have their own room to retreat to.

 The placement generally lasts somewhere between six to 12 months, as this is where the research shows the TFCO therapeutic response to be the most effective for children, as well as sustainable for the carer households.